sevidmusic/Rig/README.md

 ### `rig --new-module`

-Create a new module in the current Roady project's `modules` directory.
+Create a new Module in the current Roady project's `modules` directory.

-If the `--no-boilerplate` flag is not specified, the following initial files and directories will be created for the new module.
+If the `--no-boilerplate` flag is not specified, the following initial files and directories will be created for the new Module.

-Note: The name `NEW_MODULE_NAME` will be replaced by the new module's actual name.
+Note: The name `NEW_MODULE_NAME` will be replaced by the new Module's actual name.

 ```
 localhost.8080.json
 output/NEW_MODULE_NAME.html
 ```

-The content of the initial files created for the new module will be:
+The content of the initial files created for the new Module will be:

 - output/NEW_MODULE_NAME.html